AxonIQ/reference-guide/axon-server/2-getting-started/configuration.md

 By default each Axon Server node will create its own H2 database in a file axonserver-controldb in the working directory.
 To change this, set the property:

-* `axoniq.axonserver.controldb-path`: Path to controlDB
+* `axoniq.axonserver.controldb-path` - path to controlDB

 ## Logging